Discovering and exploiting active sensing motifs for estimation: Results

 \subsection{Augmented Information Kalman Filter}

-While the observability-filtering approach we outline is adequate for estimating individual state variables given sufficient bouts of active sensing, it lacks the powerful statistical rigor of model-based methods like the Kalman filter (KF).
-For instance, the observability-filter essentially acts like a zero-order hold during periods of low observability, but a KF can potentially make use of ``dead-reckoning" to track states with reasonable accuracy in these same periods \citep{Brossard2020}.

-Conversely, Kalman filtering comes with its own issues when dealing with weakly observable and nonlinear systems \citep{Butcher2017, Bocquet2017, Devos2021}.
-A major issue is that an incorrect guess for the initial state $\hat{\vect{x}}_{k=0}$ can drive the new KF estimate in the incorrect direction.
-Both the new state prediction and innovation terms in the KF update equation,
+The observability-filtering approach does not take full advantage of the dynamic relationships between states and inputs, and lacks the statistical rigor of model-based methods like the Kalman filter (KF).
+The observability-filter essentially acts like a zero-order hold during periods of low observability, but a KF can potentially make use of ``dead-reckoning" to track states with reasonable accuracy in these same periods \citep{Brossard2020}.
+Kalman filtering, however, comes with its own challenges for weakly observable and nonlinear systems \citep{Butcher2017, Bocquet2017}: an incorrect guess for the initial state $\hat{\vect{x}}_{k=0}$ can drive the new estimate in the wrong direction.
+Both the predicted state and innovation terms in the KF update equation,

-rely on an accurate $\hat{\vect{x}}_{k}$, so the KF will struggle to converge.
+rely on an accurate $\hat{\vect{x}}_{k}$, so the KF will struggle to converge when $\hat{\vect{x}}_{k}$ is incorrect .
 Additionally, the initial state covariance $P_{k=0}$ influences the computation of the Kalman gain $K$, so a wrong guess for $P_{k=0}$ can also lead to unexpected behavior.
 For linear and observable systems this is generally not a problem, but when observability is low or sparse in time, and dynamics are nonlinear, a KF filter is far from an optimal estimator.
 Because only one measurement at a time is used to update the state estimate (\autoref{eq:kalman}), if $\hat{\vect{x}}_{k=0}$ or $P_{k}$ was wrong in the past, then potentially useful prior information is lost.
-Alternatively, an estimator that is able to consider the entire time-history of measurements may be able to outperform a KF.
+Alternatively, an estimator that is able to consider the entire time-history of measurements---such as our $\mathcal{H}$ function---may be able to outperform a KF.